Ehren-Strifling/wizard-js-remake/README.md

 If you do not want to download it then you can try **wizard-js-portable.html** in the portable folder.
 It should work as long as you are online.

-The game is still early in development, there are no high scores yet nor any wizard respawning.
+The game is still early in development.

 ## Main Controls
 Use **WASD** or the **arrow keys** to move.
 Hold **spacebar** or **leftmouse** to cast magic.